Groups are complex systems. Whether a family of a friendship group, they can be fraught with complex dynamics and transactions.

 We developed roles as a way to get what we needed

 A question for all of us is – do we still need to play the roles we learnt?
-Can we recognise where we tend to fit in within our family, and asked ourselves if we take that role in other groups too?
-Can we test out being different… and simply be ourselves and express however we are feeling at any given point?
-That approach is less predictable, sure, but ultimately freeing and potentially more rewarding.
+Can we test out being different… and simply be ourselves?
+That approach is less predictable, but ultimately freeing and potentially more rewarding.

-The below are the commonly seen roles that we take on in our family systems – and therefore usually in subsequent groups.
-You may perform one or several, or several each with a different relative.
+The below are the commonly seen roles that we take on in our family systems – and therefore usually in subsequent groups throughout life.
+You may perform one or several, or different roles with different people.
 Which of these sound familiar…?

-This is the good and responsible child.
-This person is a high achiever and carries the pride of the family.
+This is the good and responsible person: a high achiever and the pride of the family.
 The Hero may overcompensate to avoid looking or feeling inadequate.
 They’re often a good leader and organiser, goal oriented and self-disciplined.
 Sometimes, however, the hero lacks the ability to play, relax, follow others or allow others to be right.

 Would you like relax, and let others take over occasionally?

-The Rescuer takes care of others needs and emotions and problem solves for others in the family.
+The Rescuer takes care of others needs and emotions and problem solves for others.
 The rescuer might have difficulties with conflict and take on the role of rescuer in the name of helping others, though often it is to meet their own needs such as relieving their own anxiety.
 This person doesn’t realise that sometimes helping hurts.
 They they live with a lot of guilt and find it challenging to focus on themselves.

 If this is you, remember to look after yourself too, and do something just for you.

-The Mediator can be a rescuer type although they mainly work to keep the peace in the family system.
-They do the emotional work of the family to avoid conflict, acting as a buffer.
+The Mediator can be a rescuer type although they mainly work to keep the peace.
+They do the emotional work of the group to avoid conflict, acting as a buffer.
 They do this in the name of helping others although it may also serve their own needs.

 This can be a healthy role depending on how the person mediates.
 Just remember it’s not always your responsibility to keep the peace, and conflict is not always a bad thing; sometimes things may need to be said.